public class ParsedFunction

 value(double[] point) |

-- Function to be parsed.
-See Javadoc for formatjava.lang.Exception
+function - Function to be parsed.
+See Javadoc for formatjava.lang.Exceptionpublic java.util.List<java.lang.String> getVariableNames()

 public java.lang.String getInput()